 Burst Cherry Tomato Pasta

 After squeezing in a quick getaway before the start of September, I’m still not ready for summer to end quite yet.
 You can tell from all the tomato content I’m posting - I was excited for the season and wanted to share just about every one of my tomato recipes!
 Plus I had an influx of tomatoes, especially cherry tomatoes from a pile of client work so a whole lot of cherry tomato recipes were definitely in order.
-It’s a good things that they are abundant right now, tomatoes are sweet, juicy, and practically glowing with ripeness.
-Every bite is an explosion of fun in this dish with some of the tomatoes melting away into the sauce and others still whole waiting to burst in your mouth.
+It’s a good thing that they are abundant right now, tomatoes are sweet, juicy, and practically glowing with ripeness.
+Every bite is an explosion of flavor in this dish with some of the tomatoes melting away into the sauce and others still whole waiting to burst in your mouth.

 - Tomatoes: Small tomatoes are best, which is why I like cherry tomatoes.
 They can be different colours and shapes.
 I love cherry tomatoes.
 I prefer them over grape tomatoes.
 Grape tomatoes have a taut, tough skin and they’re never sweet.
-If you can’t find cherry tomatoes, this recipe works with regular tomatoes (cut into smaller pieces), which will break down in the same time.
+If you can’t find cherry tomatoes, this recipe works with regular tomatoes or Roma tomatoes (cut into smaller pieces), which will break down in the same time.

 - Pasta: I like using short pasta but any pasta will work even spaghetti.
 The chewy, al dente noodles contrast perfectly with the juicy cherry tomatoes.

-- Extra add ins: lemon zest, chopped Olives, Capers Balsamic vinegar, Smoked sausage, prosciutto or chorizo
+- Extra add ins: Lemon zest, chopped Olives, Capers Balsamic vinegar, Smoked sausage, prosciutto or chorizo

 - Add tomatoes.
 Swirl them around in the pan so they are get heated on all sides.